simukappu/simukappu/README.md

 ### Hi there 👋

 I'm a cloud architect, developer, and open source author and maintainer.
-Currently a Senior Manager and Principal Solutions Architect at AWS, still writing code with AI and maintaining OSS.
+Currently a Senior Manager of Solutions Architecture at AWS, still writing code with AI and maintaining OSS.
 Deep expertise in cloud architecture, distributed systems, large-scale data platforms, and AI including agentic systems.

 * Author of [ActivityNotification](https://github.com/simukappu/activity_notification): integrated user activity notifications for Ruby on Rails
 * Author of [agentverify](https://github.com/simukappu/agentverify): pytest plugin for deterministic testing of AI agents